 Department of Psychology at Illinois State University

-The Graduate Programs in School Psychology draws upon the teaching and research capabilities of more than 40 members of the Department of Psychology, representing all areas of psychology.
-Illinois State University has the largest Department of Psychology in Illinois except for the University of Illinois.
+The graduate programs in School Psychology draw upon the teaching and research capabilities of more than 40 faculty members of the Department of Psychology, representing several fields of psychology.
+Illinois State University has the second largest psychology department in Illinois.

-Dr. Gary Cates received his training. in educational psychology in an APA- and NASP-approved program in school psychology from Mississippi State University.
+Dr. Gary Cates received his training in educational psychology in an APA- and NASP-approved program in school psychology from Mississippi State University.
 His research includes academic instruction and interventions, data-based decision making, and applied behavior analysis in educational environments.
-He teaches PSY 421 Advanced Behavior Modification and PSY 435 Academic Assessment and Intervention (formerly Diagnostic Procedures), and supervises trainees as part of PSY 435.04 Practicum: Psychoeducational Assessment (which includes intervention) and advanced practica (PSY 590).
-He also coordinates an Academic Intervention Consultation Services and the Multidisciplinary Psychoeducational Assessment Service at the Psychological Services Center (PSC) that provides academic intervention and research services focusing on students with academic difficulties.
+He teaches PSY 421 Advanced Behavior Modification and PSY 435 Academic Assessment and Intervention, and supervises trainees as part of PSY 436.04 Practicum: Psychoeducational Assessment and advanced practica (PSY 590).
+He also coordinates the Academic Intervention Consultation Services and the Multidisciplinary Psychoeducational Assessment Service at the Psychological Services Center (PSC), which provides academic intervention and research services for students with academic difficulties.
 Dr. Cates serves on the editorial boards of the Journal of Behavioral Education and Journal of Evidenced-Based Practices for Schools.
-Dr. Cates is a certified school psychologist.
+Dr. Cates is an Illinois State Board of Education (ISBE) licensed school psychologist.

-Dr. Steven E. Landau received his training in school psychology with a specialty in child psychopathology, particularly ADHD, from The University of Iowa.
+Dr. Steven E. Landau received his training in school psychology with a specialty in child psychopathology, particularly attention deficit hyperactivity disorder (ADHD), from The University of Iowa.
 He conducts research on ADHD, bullying, and children's disturbed peer relations.
 Dr. Landau teaches PSY 347 Behavior Disorders in Children, PSY 503 Doctoral Research ProSeminar in School Psychology, and PSY 547 Advanced Child and Adolescent Psychopathology.
 Dr. Landau received Illinois State's College of Arts and Science Outstanding Social Science Researcher Award and the School Psychology Review Editorial Excellence Award.
-He currently serves as Associate Editor of the NASP Communiqué, and is co-chair of the NASP Research Committee.
-He is the recipient of a U.S. Department of Education grant through the Illinois Professional Learners' Partnership, designed to enhance teacher training through collaboration among different departments, universities, and high-need public schools.
-Dr. Landau is a certified school psychologist.
+He served as chair of the NASP Research Committee, and currently serves as Associate Editor of the NASP Communiqué and Psychology in the Schools.
+He is the recipient of a U.S. Department of Education grant, through the Illinois Professional Learners' Partnership, designed to enhance teacher training through collaboration among different departments, universities, and high-need public schools.
+Dr. Landau is an ISBE licensed school psychologist.

 Dr. Adena B. Meyers received her training in clinical and community psychology from the University of Illinois at Urbana-Champaign.
-She conducts research in the areas of school-based prevention and intervention, adolescent pregnancy and parenthood, social-emotional learning.
-Dr. Meyers teaches PSY 474 Mental Health Consultation in the Schools.
-She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment (which includes intervention) and PSY 590 advanced practicum in settings such as a school-based health center.
-Dr. Meyers is a certified school psychologist and a licensed clinical psychologist.
+She conducts research in the areas of school-based prevention and intervention, adolescent pregnancy and parenthood,and social-emotional learning.
+Dr. Meyers teaches PSY 474 Theory and Practice of Mental Health Consultation in the Schools.
+She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment and advanced practica (PSY 590) in settings such as a school-based health center.
+Dr. Meyers is an Illinois Department of Professional Regulation licensed clinical psychologist.